Spark-NF/organizer/README.md

 make -j 8
 ```

-You'll find the built binary in the `build/` directory, named `Organizer`.
+You'll find the built binaries in the `build/` directory, named `Organizer`.